DIGITAL MEDIA STUDIO CLASSES and STUDIO TOURS

 On the hour, every hour, from 10-4, another coding with Angry Birds class will begin. (suggested for ages 7 and up)

 SLIDE CONVERSION EQUIPMENT

 A Wolverine F2D Mighty Digital Slide Film Converter can be checked out for use at the Library.
 Stop by Children’s Services for more details.

 Learn how to use this popular social media site that allows you to stay in touch with family and friends, share photos and videos, and even find long lost family and friends (especially classmates).Prerequisite: Experience using a mouse.
 Space is limited to 14 people.

 Learn the fundamentals of Word 2010, how to enter and format text, change margins and line spacing, and save and print.
 Prerequisite: Experience using a mouse.
 Space is limited to 14 people.

 We apologize for any inconvenience.

 Learn the fundamentals of Excel 2010, how to make spreadsheets, and other tips and tricks.
 Prerequisite: Experience using a mouse.
 Space is limited to 14 people.

 A lot of information is out there.
 Let us be your personal guide!
 This service, available to Sandusky Library cardholders, allows you to receive personal assistance from a librarian for 30 minutes (twice per month).
 Requests for specific times depend on staff availability.
 To schedule a session, call the Library AT 419-625-3834.

 The Library is participating in a new technology training program to help community members learn computer skills through classes and one-on-one assistance.
-The Library is currently hosting an AmeriCorps Volunteer who provides free computer and internet training at the Library.
+The Library is currently hosting an AmeriCorps Volunteer, Reva, who provides free computer and internet training at the Library.